isomerpages/nlb-biblioasia/_online-exclusive/An Interview with Victor Savage, Co author of Singapore Street Names – A Study of Toponymics.md

 Are you going to write your memoirs?

 <b>Victor</b><br>
 Well, I’ve started.
 I've written a whole section on my relationship with Lee Kuan Yew.
-Not a personal relationship, but at different periods of my life, there were incidences.
+Not a personal relationship, but at different periods of my life, there were incidences.<br><br>

 <div style="background-color: #fff6ba; padding:15px; margin: 10px; font-size=120%"><b>ABOUT THE BOOK</b><br><br>
 	<img style="width:40%;" src="/images/Online%20Only%20Articles/Interview%20with%20Victor%20Savage/singapore_street_names.png">